Kerwood/Rtorrent-Auto-Install/README.md

 Use rtorrent.auto.install-NEWEST-VERSION for guides or tutorials, as it will allways be the newest version.

+**Version 1.0.3**
+Added unzip and unrar to the installation list.
+Updated "Logoff" plugin to 1.3
+Add right permissions to rutorrent folder.

 **Installs**

 This scripts installs the following packages with APT.